Mental Health Equity is Our North Star

 Mental health is one of the most urgent public health issues of our time.
 In the U.S., one in five people lives with a treatable mental health condition — yet immigrants and communities of color are far less likely to receive quality care.

-These communities face distinct and often overlooked challenges: minority stress, stigma, language and cultural barriers, intergenerational trauma, imposter syndrome, and the emotional toll of navigating between worlds.
+These communities face distinct and often overlooked challenges: minority stress, stigma, language and cultural barriers, pressure to succeed, intergenerational trauma, imposter syndrome, and the emotional toll of navigating between worlds.
 Despite this, we remain underrepresented in mental health research, policy, and services.
 That needs to change.

 At Nunchi Health, we are building spaces where our communities feel seen, supported, and connected.
 We believe that healing happens together — through shared understanding, cultural relevance, and collective care.